 Regardless of what’s been said, we’re seeing people erring on the side of caution and choosing to self-isolate/shield where possible, or be particularly stringent with social distancing.

-If you are self-isolating/shielding, you should stay at home at all times.
+If you are self-isolating because you have Covid-19 symptoms – a new continuous cough or high temperature – you should stay at home at all times.
 This includes not going out for essentials or daily walks to exercise.

 If you work, you should do so from home.
-If this isn’t possible, speak to your employer about your options as soon as possible – you can read more on the implications with this in our main Covid-19 guide.
+If this isn’t possible, speak to your employer about your options as soon as possible,

 If you can, shop or order medication online, or ask relatives or neighbours to do so for you, getting them to leave them outside.
 If this is proving tricky for you, or you need additional help, read our section below on where to get help.

 If you have any hospital or GP appointments scheduled, speak to your healthcare provider to find out whether it is necessary or can be postponed.
 If it is essential, they might be able to do it over the phone or on a video call.